 Bear in mind that the piano accompaniment parts are “orchestral reductions”.
 Depending on the skill of the pianist, these parts can be simplified by the removal of many non-essential notes (octaves etc).
 It is better to play fewer notes and play them well, rather than trying unsuccessfully to play as many notes of the orchestra parts as possible!

 Here then are the downloadable sheet music versions, with piano accompaniment parts included.

 1: IN THE ORIGINAL KEY

-To avoid the difficulty of the excessively high register, in the original-key performance-version two short passages (bars 24, 25 and 28) have been modified as shown in the following examples:
+To avoid the difficulty of the excessively high register, in the original-key performance version three bars (24, 25 and 28) have been modified as shown in the following examples:

 Several different piano accompaniment versions of the orchestral reduction can be downloaded from the imslp website here.